MathJs Tutorial 8: Conditional Forces

 (t > 2)

 This is a very simple statement that Tychos will evaluate every frame of the simulation.
-Put this line of code into the Calculations pane in Tychos and you should see the output text go from this:
+Put this line of code into the **Loop Code** pane in Tychos and you should see the output text go from `false` to `true`.

-Before the simualtion time reaches 2 seconds, Tychos evaluates the statement as true.
-Once the time in the simulation has passed 2 seconds, Tychos evaluates the conditional statement and prints the output as false.
+Before the simulation time reaches 2 seconds, Tychos evaluates the statement as *false*.
+Once the time in the simulation has passed 2 seconds, Tychos evaluates the conditional statement and prints the output as *true*.

 Conditional statements use comparison operators to compare values of two things.
 You have seen some of the comparison operators before, but some you might not be familar with.
 Here is a list of some of the comparison operators and how they work: